rafaprests/mobilerobotics/README.md

 $ docker cp move_robot.py <ID OF CONTAINER>:/root/
 ```

-- once the code is copied, run with
+- once the code is copied, run with:
 ```bash
 $ python3 name_of_your_code.py
 ```